Tapioca/Client-php/README.md

     $collection->query());
 ```

-Print Interpreted query parameters by the server:
+Print interpreted query parameters by the server:

 ```php